Stanekk/mini-crm/README.md

 # Mini CRM API

-*Basic REST API written in symfony for mini crm or other purposes*
+*Lightweight REST API built with Symfony, designed as a foundation for a mini CRM system.
+Demonstrates authentication, authorization, event-driven architecture, email handling, and developer tooling.*

 ## Tech Stack